tsamantanis/titanic-data-challenges/README.md

 ## What will you turn in?

 Your job is to clone this repo and solve the challenges below.
-After solving the challenges below push your work to GitHub, then submit your work to [GradeScope](https://www.gradescope.com/courses/218919).
+After solving the challenges below push your work to GitHub, then submit your work to **GradeScope**.

 ## Getting started